Frequently Asked Questions

 I don’t live in Boston!
 Where else can I see a poetry slam?

-How do I get to perform my poetry at the show?
+How do I get to perform my poetry on the open mic?

-On Wednesdays at the Cantab, you may sign up on the list when the doors open at 7:15.
-The open mic fills up very quickly, so we recommend arriving promptly at door time.
-The poetry slam does not fill up as fast and may still have slots open as late as 11:00.
+On Wednesdays at the Cantab, you may sign up on the list when the doors open at 7:15: the open mic fills up very quickly, so we recommend arriving BEFORE door time.
+Be sure to read our Entry Line & Sign Up Rules for the full details on the sign-up process.

 Does my poem have to be memorized?
 Can I read a poem by another poet?
 Can I play my guitar?

 No, yes, and we’d rather you didn’t.
-See our Wednesday open mic rules, to best plan your debut.
+See our open mic rules to best plan your debut.

 I hear your Wednesday show keeps selling out!
 How can I make sure I get to see the open mic?

-Doors open at 7:15 for the show and our capacity is limited.
-We recommend you arrive no later than 8:30 to get in to see the open mic.
-If we have an exceptionally famous feature or an exceptionally large slam (check the schedule to see what to expect), you should arrive as close to 7:15 as possible.
+Doors open at 7:15 for the show and our capacity is limited to 75, which means that shows frequently sell out.
+We recommend you arrive no later than 8:00 to get in to see the open mic.
+If we have an exceptionally famous feature or an exceptionally large slam (check the schedule to see what to expect), you should expect a line to form before doors open!

-I just want to see the featured poet and the slam on Wednesday.
+I just want to see the featured event on Wednesday.
 Do I have to get there at 7:15?

 Probably not.
-On most nights, you can arrive at 10:00 and get in during the break after the open mic.
-However, on nights with a big feature or slam, the venue stays packed all night and you should arrive before 8:00.
+On most nights, you can arrive around 9:30 and get in during the break after the open mic.
+However, on nights with a well-known feature or a big slam, the venue stays packed all night and you should arrive by door time.

 I’m under 21.
 Can I come to a poetry show?